Last updated: 17 November 2023 & medically reviewed by Dr. Lindeman

 Buprenorphine: is highly effective at helping with cravings and painful opioid withdrawal symptoms and is often used in medication-assisted therapy (MAT) as well as buprenorphine maintenance therapy.

 Methadone: often known by the brand name dolophine, is an opioid that works similarly to buprenorphine, despite being stronger.
-This medicine has more side effects than some other medications and does carry the risk of abuse.
+Methadone has more side effects than some other medications and does carry the risk of abuse.

-Naltrexone: Naltrexone blocks heroin and other opioids from reaching the opioid receptors in the brain, effectively preventing the drug from working.
-By blocking the euphoric effect of opioids on the limbic system, it is intended to reduce heroin dependence by making the process of abuse unfulfilling.
+Naltrexone: Naltrexone blocks opioids from reaching the opioid receptors in the brain, effectively preventing the drug from working.
+By blocking the euphoric effect of opioids on the limbic system, it is intended to reduce opioid dependence by making the process of abuse unfulfilling.

 Suboxone: A combination of buprenorphine and Naltrexone, Suboxone helps with withdrawal symptoms and inhibits the effects of opioids on the brain.
 This medication is often preferred over methadone because it is thought to be non-intoxicating.
 It does, however, cause withdrawal symptoms when a person stops using it.